 DISCLAIMER: This list of songs will inevitably grow by a metric fuck ton as I randomly procure the time to sit my ass down, listen to EVERYTHING in my mental playlist, and write about it to share my personal thoughts.
 All of these songs have shaped my personal perspective on lot of things in my own life.
-They’re songs from my life’s soundtrack based on who I grew up around and what I was exposed to over the years.
-Some of these are very brief….
-Look, some of these Gen-Z kids have the attention span of a goldfish so I’ll be surprised if any of them make it past song #3.
+They’ve comforted me as their subject matter seemingly played out in my own life’s story.
+Or they were songs passed on from who I grew up around and what they exposed me to over the years.
+It’s a broad genre spectrum of songs, for which I am grateful that I was exposed to nonetheless.

 For whatever reason logging this list of songs is therapy to me.
-Because obviously God put me on this earth to sit around and analyze music, so here I am. doing what I apparently was meant to do.
+Because obviously God put me on this earth to sit around and analyze music and write about it.
+That said, here I am. doing what I apparently was meant to do.

-My simple hope is that this list of songs reaches someone that needs to hear one of these songs for their own life’s situation, and it helps them cope.
+My simple hope is that this list of songs reaches someone somewhere who also needs to hear one of these songs for their own life’s situation or circumstance.
+Maybe it helps them cope with what the song conveys.
 Maybe they’ll discover and artist or song on this list whose musical artworks and words will impact them the exact same way they did to me.
+Many of these artists and songs were discovered by the intermediary of another human being.
+That’s how this shit works…

 Bob Sager – Still The Same